-Families, students, tourists, and other groups are often spotted in the area, so if you don't enjoy crowds, Shilin is not that ideal for you, especially during the holidays when it is packed.
+Families, students, tourists, and other groups are common in the area, so if you don't enjoy crowds, Shilin is not that ideal for you, especially during the holidays.

-Where to Stay in Shilin?
+Where To Stay In Shilin?

-Why Stay in Beitou?
+Why Stay In Beitou?

 Why Avoid Beitou?

 Sure, there are good options in the area, but there are other parts of Taipei that can provide you with more choices.

-Where to Stay in Beitou?
+Where To Stay In Beitou?

-Why Stay in Wenshan?
+Why Stay In Wenshan?

 Wenshan is the place to stay in Taipei if you are looking for a remote area with some views of nature.
-It is still accessible to the city, but it is usually the destination of locals who want a break from the busy city life.
+It is still accessible to the city, but Wenshan is usually the destination of locals who want a break from the busy city life.
 This area is surrounded by mountains and is the "go to" place for some peace and quiet.